-What distinguishes high-performing organizations from underperforming ones is the fact that successful entities understand the benefits of succession planning and thus engage in it on a continuous basis.
-In other words, their leadership perceives corporate succession planning as an investment, and not an expense.
+What distinguishes high-performing organizations from underperforming ones is that successful entities understand the benefits of succession planning and thus engage in it on a continuous basis.
+In other words, their leadership perceives corporate succession planning as an investment and not an expense.

 Here are the 4 benefits of succession planning not to miss:

 1st Benefit: Availability of capable individuals for management positions is increased.

 Effective corporate succession planning increases the availability of capable individuals who are prepared to assume such roles as they become readily available.
 Leadership roles can easily be filled as senior executives retire or if the senior management positions are vacated due to resignation of key officers.